coinevo/documents/docs/es/commands/README.md

 ### generatetoaddress nblocks address (maxtries)

 Mine up to nblocks immediately to a specified address.
 Used with the regression test "regtest" private test blockchain.
-Here we generate 10 genesis blocks on regtest with 20,000 Test QTUM each, plus an initial block, and `listaddressgroupings` shows the result:
+Here we generate 10 genesis blocks on regtest with 20,000 Test EVO each, plus an initial block, and `listaddressgroupings` shows the result:

 ```